After completing the EU-funded ELLA project with great success, the IB Behindertenhilfe has received further funding from the

 „STELLA - Staff's European Lifelong Learning Academy“

-Partners from ten different countries form a strategic alliance, cooperating for innovative changes within prioritized fields of practice; social inclusion, diversity and staff’s education.
+Partners from ten different countries form a strategic alliance, cooperating for innovative changes within prioritized fields of practice; social inclusion, diversity and the education of staff.
 The participating partners are organizations based in France, Germany, Greece, Italy, Lithuania, the Netherlands, Poland, Sweden, Turkey and the United Kingdom.

-The organizations will work on developing working methods for- and with PWD in fields such as: Organizational skills, Social Behavior, Team Ability, Analytical Thinking, Communication Skills, Technical Skills.
+The organizations will work on developing working methods for- and with people with special needs in fields such as: Organizational skills, Social Behavior, Team Ability, Analytical Thinking, Communication Skills and Technical Skills.

-Persons with disabilities are invited to take an active role as experts in this project.
-The final product will be a handbook for Understanding and Improving the Fundamental Competences of People with Disabilities.
+People with special needs are invited to take an active role as experts in the various fields of this project.
+The final product will be a handbook for Understanding and Improving the Fundamental Competences of People with Special Needs.

 Kick Off Meeting in Oberursel, Germany